RascalTwo/TwitchVODChatDownloader/README.md

 It *only* has been tested on Twitch VODs, use on a actually live stream at your own risk.

+## How It's Made

+**Tech Used:** Python, `requests`, `colorama`

+Thanks to an internal Twitch V5 API, the entirety of chat for a recorded VOD is available in cursor-paginated chunks JSON format.
+This script iterates through the cursors, merging all these chunks into a single JSON for further processing.

+One built-in processing is the searching of messages for text, highlighting via `colorama` if found.

+## Optimizations

+While the base optimizations have already been made - caching of requests, as I have no use of this for live streams, it can still be further optimized to wait for new messages for live streams accordingly.

+## Lessons Learned

+While the Twitch Chat API isn't a secret, reverse engineering it was a fun challenge, along with consuming a cursor-paginated API - and highlighting text in the terminal with `colorama` was something new.

 ## Installation

 Install the `requests` dependency